 - (3) Messrs.
-Halbert and Hollingsworth are employees of Contran and provide their executive officer services to us pursuant to our ISA with Contran.
+Graham, Halbert and Hollingsworth are employees of Contran and provide their executive officer services to us pursuant to our ISA with Contran.
 The amounts shown in the table as salary compensation for them represent the portion of the fees we paid to Contran pursuant to the ISA attributable to the services each of them rendered to us.
 The ISA charges disclosed for Contran employees who perform executive officer services to us and our subsidiaries are based on various factors described in the Compensation Discussion and Analysis section of this proxy statement development and compensation committee considers the factors described in the Compensation Discussion and Analysis section of this proxy statement in determining whether to recommend that our board of directors approve the aggregate proposed ISA fee with Contran.
-As discussed in the Compensation Discussion and Analysis section of this proxy statement, our management development and compensation committee does not consider any ISA charge from Contran to any other publicly held parent or sister company of ours, although such charge is separately reviewed by the management development and compensation committee of the applicable company. - (4) Through July 2009, Waterloo paid in Canadian dollars Mr. Boland's salary and the 2009 contributions to his account under Waterloo's defined contribution plan.
-Upon his relocation to Michigan from Canada in August 2009, our U.S. operations paid in U.S. dollars his salary through July 2011, his 2009 and 2010 bonuses; his 2009, 2010 and 2011 matching contributions to his account under our 401(k) Plan and the contributions to his account under the CompX Capital Accumulation Pension Plan, a defined contribution plan.
-In July 2011, Mr. Boland returned to Canada.
-Upon his return to Canada, Waterloo paid in Canadian dollars his salary from August 2011, his 2011 bonus and the contributions to his account under Waterloo's defined contribution plan.
-We report in U.S. dollars the Canadian dollar compensation he received based on an average exchange rate of US\$1.0120 per CN\$1.00 for 2011 and US\$0.8798 per CN\$1.00 for 2009. - (5) As shown below, all other compensation for Mr. Boland consisted of the following payments: - our reimbursement of certain expenses he incurred relocating from Michigan to Canada in 2009 and back to Canada in 2011; - Waterloo's contribution to Mr. Boland's account under the Registered Pension Plan for Employees of Waterloo Furniture Components Ltd., a defined contribution plan, for the 2009 plan year through July 2009 while he was employed in Canada and for the 2011 plan year beginning in July 2011 upon his return to Canada; - 2009, 2010 and 2011 matching contribution to his account under our 401(k) Plan for his employment in the U.S.; and - a contribution to his account for 2009, 2010 and 2011 under the CompX Capital Accumulation Pension Plan, a defined contribution plan for his employment in the U.S.
+As discussed in the Compensation Discussion and Analysis section of this proxy statement, our management development and compensation committee does not consider any ISA charge from Contran to any other publicly held parent or sister company of ours, although such charge is separately reviewed by the management development and compensation committee of the applicable company. - (4) Mr. Boland was an executive officer for the last three years until he resigned as an officer effective December 28, 2012 upon CompX's sale of substantially all of the net assets of its Furniture Components division. - (5) From January 2010 through July 2011, our U.S. operations paid Mr. Boland in U.S. dollars his salary, his 2010 bonus and his 2010 and 2011 matching contributions to his account under our 401(k) Plan and the contributions to his account under the CompX Capital Accumulation Pension Plan, a defined contribution plan.
+Starting in July 2011, upon Mr. Boland's move to Canada to work for our Canadian operations, Waterloo paid in Canadian dollars his salary and his 2011 and 2012 bonus and the contributions to his account under Waterloo's defined contribution plan.
+We report in U.S. dollars the Canadian dollar compensation he received based on an average exchange rate of US\$1.0006 per CN\$1.00 for 2012 and US\$1.0120 per CN\$1.00 for 2011. - (6) As shown below, all other compensation for Mr. Boland consisted of the following payments: - our reimbursement of certain expenses he incurred moving from Michigan to Canada in 2011; - Waterloo's contribution to Mr. Boland's account under the Registered Pension Plan for Employees of Waterloo Furniture Components Ltd., a defined contribution plan, for 2011 and 2012; - 2010 and 2011 matching contribution to his account under our 401(k) Plan for his employment in the U.S.; and - a contribution to his account for 2010 and 2011 under the CompX Capital Accumulation Pension Plan, a defined contribution plan for his employment in the U.S.